-On August 2 and 3, 2020, everyone around the world (except far-northern Arctic latitudes) will see a full-looking moon lighting up the nighttime from dusk until dawn.
-Watch the moon follow the planets Jupiter and Saturn westward across the sky throughout the night.
+Everyone around the world (except far-northern Arctic latitudes) will see a full-looking moon lighting up the nighttime from about dusk until about dawn on these nights.
+This bright full moon will be following the planets Jupiter and Saturn westward across the sky throughout the night.

 In the Southern Hemisphere, where it’s the opposite season, this is second of three winter full moons.